K1329284/EPE/README.txt

   The rest make sense based off their names or you can test them out :3 It's intended to be used to make single areas, exported, then using OFFSET(X,Y) to place it where needed.
+  Also all levels have everything in the editor included in them!
+The only difference is that DEBUG_MODE is set to true in the editor.

-If you want to see an earlier version of the EPE in action, which served as a foundation for the current engine and had fewer platform types along with 22 levels for inspiration, check out Septomolian Parkour at "https://impossibleevan.itch.io/septomolian".
+If you want to see an earlier version of the EPE in action, which served as a foundation for the current engine and had fewer box types along with 22 levels for inspiration, check out Septomolian Parkour at "https://impossibleevan.itch.io/septomolian".
 This earlier project showcases the evolution of ideas that led to the creation of the EPE.

+Files included in the repository:
+  1. "README.txt": You are reading this right now.
+  2. "EPE Compiler.py": The uncompiled script that can compile .epe scripts.
+  3. "empty_epe.txt": Includes the raw code for most of the EPE, used by the compiler to append.
+  4. "Original Septomolian Parkour.html": A copy of the original game that was made using an early version of the EPE.
+  5. "EPE Editor.html": An empty EPE world with debug tools that can create boxes and give you the script with a button.
+  6. "(An AI made this from the README).html": I had ChatGPT try and make a level, it sucks, I had to edit a few things, but 90% is by GaPiTer himself.
+  7. "test.epe": A small test script.
+  8. "Daily Parkour.epe": The script for a community made level by r/DailyGames.
+  9. "Daily Parkour.html": A community made level that will continue to have parts added.
+  10. "Box Type Flowchart.png": Tells you the behavior of all box types that have behavior.